 - If you could change one thing about the world, what would it be?

-- What event in history interests you most?
+- Write about a time in history that interests you most?
 Explain why.

 - What makes a good friend?

 - What is your favorite place to relax by yourself?

 Personal narratives often evoke a vast array of emotions for both the reader and the writer., whether you are writing about an experience that had a positive outcome or a circumstance that affected you in a negative way.